ombulabs/blog/_posts/2017-08-28-upgrade-to-rails-3-1.md

 ## 3. Tools
 Rails 3.1 comes with a generator that helps the upgrade process.
 You just need to run `rake rails:update` to see a [guide](https://gist.github.com/ryanb/1101906) of how to upgrade your application.

-Sometimes it's also useful to check which files changed between two specifics versions of Rails.
+Sometimes it's also useful to check which files changed between two specific versions of Rails.
 Fortunately [Rails Diff](http://railsdiff.org/3.0.20/3.1.12) makes that easy.

 ## Config files
 - You should **remove** any references to `ActionView::Base.debug_rjs` in your project.